wan7/TM-Punk/README.md

 Note
 ----

 1.2 will be the last public version for this tool.
-No future updates will be provide after this.
+No future updates will be provided after this.

 Credit
 ------